lizardsystem/flooding-worker/README.rst

-lizard-flooding-worker
+flooding-worker
 ==========================================

 Itroduction
 ------------------------

-This the messaging application to manage the lizard-flooding tasks.
+This the messaging application to manage the flooding tasks.
 It uses the RabbitMQ as message broker, pika as client to send en recieve messages from the broker.